 The reverse chronological CV format is standard.
 It’s what hiring managers expect when they are going through applications.
 What’s more, it likely means that your most impressive feats will be the first thing that they see.
 If you’ve worked as a nurse for a number of years, you will have gained both impressive experience and certification.

 Looking for some extra help when formatting your CV?
-Check out our care assistant CV sample, graduate CV sample, or project manager CV sample as a guide.
+Check out our:

 Next up, it’s time to sell yourself.
 Your CV summary goes directly below the header.
 It’s simply a three-to-four line professional bio about you.
 You might also hear people refer to this as a personal profile.
 Use that space to explain why you’re the perfect candidate.